dennisameling/dennisameling/README-extended.md

 - Health.
 I actively work out and try what food works best for my body.
 As a result, I'm feeling stronger, more focused and I sleep better.
 Tips are always welcome!
 - Trust.
 I believe that strong relationships, both personal and at work, can only be built when there's 100% mutual trust and honesty.
 I will tell you when I feel that's not the case.
 - Transparency.
 I share my thoughts publicly and with good intentions, as well as product roadmaps or things I'm working on.
 I hope this helps others to better understand where I'm coming from or what I'm working on.
-- Listen.
+- Listening.
 We tend to interrupt each other during conversations and not _actually_ listen.
 I will carefully listen to you and actively take notes when it's a lot of information to process.
+- Inclusivity.
+I enjoy working with people from different backgrounds and treating everyone fairly and equally.
+I will also speak up when I'm in a situation where discrimination or exclusion of any type is present.
 - Optimism.
 Even when I'm having a bad day, I choose to look up and realize that the glass is always half full.
 There's already more than enough negativity in this world, don't you think?

 ## Dennis in communication